chiefbiiko/bluford/README.md

 ## todo

 + tune instance and volume
++ revive from a snapshot
 + ...

-## remember

-+ 2 persist the rsa keys to a usb drive before going live